 Family: Lauraceae Origin: China, Taiwan, Japan, Korea, and Vietnam

-While the camphor laurel is an invasive weed here in Australia, in its native lands of Asia, some larger specimens of this tree are considered monuments and are very much loved by the people who live around them.
+The camphor laurel is an invasive weed here in Australia, though in some urban areas such as Graceville and Sherwood in Brisbane they are considered to be of historical significance.
+In its native lands of Asia, some larger specimens of this tree are considered monuments and are very much loved by the people who live around them.
 In Japan, Kamou no Ohkusu is a very large and old (possibly over 1,500 years old!) camphor tree which may have been the basis for the wonderful Camphor in the movie Totoro by the legend Hayao Miyazaki.

 In the movie, the magical creature Totoro lives in the hollow of the giant Camphor that resides near a temple.
 Kamou no Ohkusu is so large, it has an inner hollow area in its trunk that’s the size of a nice sized room, and not too long ago local school children would play in the hollow.
 Recently, the hollow has been closed off as it became a place for homeless people to sleep.
 Camphor Laurels are found all over Asia, but overall, like Kamou no Ohkusu, the largest specimens may exist in Japan, especially those on ancient temple grounds.